dvidelabs/flatcc/doc/binary-format.md

   values different from default values.
 - enum values are only among the enum values of its type.
-There are many use cases where it is convenient to add enum values for example flags or enums as units e.g. `2 * kile + 3 * ounce.
+There are many use cases where it is convenient to add enum values for example flags or enums as units e.g. `2 * kilo + 3 * ounce.
 More generally ordinary integers may have value range restrictions which is also out of scope for verifier.
 An application may provide additional verification when requested.